 Not everyone is having sex.
 It’s better to wait until you are ready, have the right partner, and do it for the right reasons.

-Urine test, vaginal, throat or rectal swab.
+Urine test and vaginal, throat, or rectal swab.